×

 We asked foreigners in Trinidad & Tobago what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats can search for homes in Trinidad & Tobago by looking online for real estate listings, contacting local real estate agents, and searching for rental properties on websites such as Airbnb.
-Additionally, expats can look for housing options in local newspapers and magazines, or ask friends and family for recommendations," explained one person living in Trinidad & Tobago.
+Additionally, expats can look for housing options in local newspapers and magazines, or ask friends and family for recommendations," said one person in Trinidad & Tobago.

 About the Author